-Another way to manage access is to use role-based access control (RBAC).
+Another way to manage access is to use Azure role-based access control (Azure RBAC).
 With RBAC, you focus on giving employees the exact permissions they need, based on the need to know and least privilege security principles.
 Too many permissions can expose an account to attackers.
 Too few permissions means that employees can't get their work done efficiently.
 RBAC helps address this problem by offering fine-grained access management for Azure.
 This is imperative for organizations that want to enforce security policies for data access.

-You can use built-in RBAC roles in Azure to assign privileges to users.
+You can use Azure built-in roles in Azure to assign privileges to users.
 For example, use Storage Account Contributor for cloud operators that need to manage storage accounts and Classic Storage Account Contributor role to manage classic storage accounts.
 For cloud operators that need to manage VMs but not the virtual network or storage account to which they are connected, you can add them to the Virtual Machine Contributor role.